4 Best Workouts for Bigger Lats (Demo Videos)

 To perform the neutral-grip pull-up, grab onto the parallel bars of your gym’s pull-up station.
 With one bar in each fist, make sure you’re in neutral grip: palms facing each other.
 Hang with your arms long, and then pull your chest up to the bar — remembering to breathe — before lowering back down.

 The dumbbell pullover involves a weight bench and a dumbbell.
 Lying on the bench, hold a dumbbell vertically on your chest.
 Then slowly pull it behind your head and back over to your chest again.
 Or, like the guy in the video, carefully move the dumbbell up above and down behind your head for several reps without reaching your chest.

 Get More Out of Your Exercises.
 Go PRO!

 The one-arm dumbbell row also involves a weight bench and a dumbbell, but you’re positioned differently.
 Your stomach is parallel to the bench, your back is straight, and one foot is on the floor with a straight leg to keep you stable while you pull the dumbbell up from the base of the bench.
 Watch Dean Somerset explain all the body mechanics behind performing this exercise correctly:

 #4 – Lat Pulldown

 Use the lat pulldown machine for this exercise.
 With palms facing away from you, grip the lat bar wider than your shoulders’ width.
 Using the strength of your lats instead of just your arms, pull the bar down to your chest, and raise it back up.

 You can also perform this exercise with an underhand (supinated) grip like this:

-Track your lat progress and more when you sign up for our annual PRO plan.
+Track your lat progress and more when you sign up for our PRO plan.
 With our advanced stats in a convenient app, it’s never been easier to stay motivated and meet your fitness goals!